Skip to Main Content

 • Savings and debt repayment (30%): Emergency savings fund, down payment fund, student loans

 You can manage your budget in whatever way works best for you, whether that’s with pen and paper, online spreadsheets or a budgeting app.
-I found a free budgeting spreadsheet template online years ago that I continue to use today, which lays out my projected vs. actual income, expenses, debt and savings.
+I used Google Sheets for years for budgeting, but recently made the switch to an app called Notion to manage my budget.
+My budgeting spreadsheet on Notion lays out my projected vs. actual income, expenses, debt and savings.
 Every line item is bucketed as a need, want or savings, which helps me visually see how much I’m spending vs. saving within each category.
-At the top of my budgeting spreadsheet, I also have specific percentages and dollar amounts allocated to my needs (45 percent), wants (25 percent) and savings (30 percent).
+At the top of my spreadsheet, I also have specific percentages and dollar amounts allocated to my needs (45 percent), wants (25 percent) and savings (30 percent).

 Here’s what I did: